 What really sets 1Password apart from the competition is its Travel mode feature.
 When this is enabled while a user is traveling, all sensitive data stored in the app is temporarily deleted.
 Once Travel mode is turned off, all of that information is then restored.
 With this feature, thieves and law enforcement alike will be unable to access your password vault.

-1Password is a relatively affordable option priced at $36 per year.
+1Password is a relatively affordable option priced at $96 per user per year for businesses.

 - Apps for Windows, macOS, Android, iOS, and popular browsers